 In 2007, I found myself once again in Ft.
 Huachuca attending MOS training for Unmanned Aircraft Operators.
 The next year I would be hired as the first Operations NCO for the Tactical Unmanned Aircraft Systems (TUAS) Platoon.
 It was at the end of 2008 that I was promoted to Sergeant.
 I had the pleasure of creating the Standard Operating Procedures (SOP) and preparing and executing, the fielding of the Shadow TUAS for the State of Idaho.
 This was a tough time as I was also serving my Lodge as Worshipful Master and it all kept me very busy.

 I served in this position until 2010 when we deployed to Iraq in support of Operation New Dawn.
 I was deployed to COB Adder in Talil and COS Garry Owen in Al Amarah (southern Iraq).
-I primarily served as Mission Coordinator and Shift Supervisor for the TUAS Platoon, but would also acted as Instructor-Operator when needed.
-During the this deployment I didn't go home for my mid-tour leave, but visited Italy which was an amazing time and I am thankful of the hospitality of the Italian Masons.
+I primarily served as Mission Coordinator and Shift Supervisor for the TUAS Platoon, but I would also act as Instructor-Operator when needed.
+During this deployment, I didn't go home for my mid-tour leave, but visited Italy which was an amazing time and I am thankful for the hospitality of the Italian Masons.
 This deployment was very trying though as the base I was on was affectionately called "Fort Incoming" because of the high rate of indirect fire we took during our time.